How Subtle Changes Can Increase Your CTR

 Another great example is eTecc/Interactive’s website homepage.
-They actually use a a fill to let the user know that something’s clickable.
+They actually use a fill to let the user know that something’s clickable.

 It’s such an easy way to figure out how to inform users what’s clickable and what isn’t.
 And as things get flatter and flatter, this visual feedback is increasingly important.
 Oddly, this is something Apple could improve at.
 Check out the Apple.ca homepage.

 But the problem is that the entire screen is actually clickable!
-It’s extremely unintuitive to the user and as someone who happens to click a lot, it took me a while to figure out why the page kept changing.
+It’s extremely unintuitive to the user, and as someone who happens to click a lot, it took me a while to figure out why the page kept changing.
 It’s not at all an intuitive UI.

 From a flat perspective

 So while Apple hasn’t nailed it 100% of the time, they’re pretty close.
 And movement lets designers build the flat interfaces that they want while still letting users know what’s clickable and what isn’t.
 Notice how all the examples were exceptionally flat designs?
 Full disclosure I planned that.
-It illustrates that flat design can work for a button, as long as there’s feedback.
+It illustrates that a flat design can work for a button as long as there’s feedback.

-Contrast + Colour
+Contrast + Color

 Sadly, there’s not a particular RGB code that guarantees people to click.
 But there are some excellent rules to follow that will help you out.
 If you want users to click on something, you want it to stand out.
-That means you need it to contrast dramatically with whatever else is around it, even if it means breaking from a brand’s colour palette.
+That means you need it to contrast dramatically with whatever else is around it, even if it means breaking from a brand’s color palette.

 But they changed two things, so it’s not absolutely scientific.
-Hubspot in 2011 published the results of some A/B testing on red and green buttons and found that the red button outperformed the green one by 21%.
+Hubspot 2011 published the results of some A/B testing on red and green buttons and found that the red button outperformed the green one by 21%.